 Grain-Free Food by Taste of the Wild

-Rich in protein from roasted venison and smoked salmon, this cat food recipe offers support for your kitty’s muscles, bones, and joints.
+Rich in protein from roasted venison and smoked salmon, this cat food recipe supports your kitty’s muscles, bones, and joints.

-The formula contains vitamins, minerals, omega fatty acids, antioxidants, probiotics, and prebiotics for your fury friend’s overall wellbeing and immune health.
+The formula contains vitamins, minerals, omega fatty acids, antioxidants, probiotics, and prebiotics for your furry friend’s overall well-being and immune health.

 - It promotes a healthy digestive and immune system with the added antioxidants, probiotics, and prebiotics

 - With the vitamins and minerals in the formula, it keeps your cat’s skin and coat healthy

 - Some cats won’t eat it at all

 The recipe of Blue Buffalo’s dry cat food supports the development of strong and lean muscles by including real chicken in its ingredients.

 The blend of vitamins, minerals, and antioxidants strengthens your cat’s immune system.

 Furthermore, the formula of this food doesn’t include any meat by-products, soy, wheat, corn, or artificial flavors.